ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

 This is a recommendation, of course you can name your documents however you want!

+## Using a primary storage

+One thing up front:

+The following examples are **not intended** to be your primary storage as serializing to and deserializing from JSON will not store collaboration history steps but only the resulting document.
+These examples are only meant to store the resulting document for the views of your application or to import it if it doesn't exist in your primary storage.

+No worries, we have you covered!
+We built an extension that's meant to be used as primary storage: the [RocksDB extension](/extensions/rocksdb).
+It's just a couple of lines to integrate and it already ships with the default hocuspocus license.

+Make sure to always include this extension in your production setups!

 ## Handling Document changes

 With the `onChange` hook you can listen to changes of the document and handle them.
 It should return a Promise.
 It's payload contains the resulting document as well as the actual update in the Y-Doc binary format.
 For more information on the hook and it's payload checkout it's [API section](/api/on-change).